 Temozolomide: Maintenance period from day 71 (Cycle1): only 5 days per month, every 28 days for 6 months (Cycle 6), at the rate of 150mg/m2 for the first cycle, increased to 200mg/m2 with the second cycle and onward.

-Considering treatment with Temozolomide causes suppression of the bone marrow, a blood count ought to be performed weekly during the period of combined radio-
+Considering treatment with Temozolomide causes suppression of the bone marrow, a blood count is checked regularly during the period of combined radio-

-Recurrences may either be local at the site of first occurrence, or in other areas of the brain.
+Recurrences are usually local at the site of first occurrence, or sometimes in other areas of the brain.
 The treatment of recurrences needs to be tailored to the individual case, keeping the patient’s general condition in perspective, because of the possible risk of iatrogenic neurotoxicity.
-Besides best supportive care if the performance status (PS) is poor, repeated surgery in the case of local GBM or for symptomatic large lesions can be an option as well as systemic chemotherapy with Bevacizumab (this drug has been approved by the FDA in USA but is not registered in UK) +/-
+Besides best supportive care if the performance status (PS) is poor, repeated surgery in the case of local GBM or for symptomatic large lesions can be an option as well as systemic chemotherapy with, for example, TMZ, Lomustine, PCV, bevacizumab, platinum based regimens and Cyclophosphamide.
+It is also possible to consider re-